crccheck/project_runpy/README.rst

 ``ReadableSqlFilter``
 ---------------------

 A logging filter designed to make the ``django.db.backends`` console output more readable.
+This is an alternate to Django Debug Toolbar's SQL panel (which, you should be using too)

 Turns::